Lolindhir/PnP/docs/assets/rules/Classes/Shaman.md

 - Your game statistics are replaced by the statistics of the genie, but you retain your alignment, personality.
 - When you transform, you assume the genie's hit points and Hit Dice.
 When you revert to your normal form, you return to the number of hit points you had before you transformed.
 However, if you revert as a result of dropping to O hit points, any excess damage carries over to your normal form.
 - You retain the benefit of any features from your class, race, or other source and can use them if the new form is physically capable of doing so.
-- You can't cast your spells, only the genie's.
+- You can cast your own spells using your spell slots and the genie's spells using its spell slots.
 - You keep your active Elemental Calls and can still use them.